-The majority of assets held by HSA, i.e. about 94%, comprise cash and bonds.
+The majority of assets held by HSA, i.e. about 95%, comprise cash and bonds.
 In the bond portfolios, the largest exposures are to European governments bonds and corporate bonds issued EUR.
-These exposures vary over time, but might typically each comprise around half the bond allocation.
-The largest individual exposures are to German and Netherland governments at 5% of bond exposure.
+These exposures vary over time within the limits set in the investment guidelines.
+The largest individual exposure is to the French government at 6% of bond exposure.
 For corporate bonds, there is a wide range of holdings, covering multiple sectors and in excess of 100 issuers.
 The bond portfolios are actively managed and so individual positions and exposures are subject to change over time depending on the decisions of the investment managers.
-Whilst the exposures shown in table 15 may change over the coming year, concentrations are limited by the portfolio restrictions applied to each mandate.
+Whilst the exposures shown in table 17 may change over the coming year, concentrations are limited by the portfolio restrictions applied to each mandate.